-Fast food for children does not necessarily have to be unhealthy.
-There are many nutritious alternatives and tasty recipes for child-friendly and healthy fast food.
+Fast food for children doesn’t necessarily have to be unhealthy.
+Here are a few of the many nutritious alternatives and tasty recipes for healthy fast food for kids.

-Our tips for a healthy fast food for children
+Here are a few tips for healthy fast food for kids

 - Provide nuts